baynhamch/onE/README.md

 - SwiftUI iOS app pulls live balances, trade logs, and prediction signals from `onElink`.
 - React app displays strategy dashboard and portfolio analytics.

----

-## 📜 License

-MIT (or proprietary — your call)

----

-## ✍️ Author

-Built by Nick Conant-Hiley
-2025
-"""

 # Write the README file
 with open("onE/README.md", "w") as f: